 MATRIX Help center

 Features MATRIX vs Bridge

 MATRIX offers more features than Bridge does, including automation, gamification, and adaptive learning.
 In addition, MATRIX includes more complex assessment and communication tools, as well as the ability to sell online courses directly from the platform.

-In MATRIX, companies have a diverse set of options for creating courses, whether they are instructor-led, self-paced, blended or micro learning.
+In MATRIX, companies have a diverse set of options for creating courses, whether they are instructor-led, self-paced, blended, or micro learning.
 Instructors can create beautiful courses without any technical knowledge.
 They also have an HTML editor for creating content pages, complete with the ability to record audio or video directly from their browser.
-In addition, each content page has a resources section at the end, where you can add URLs, files or any other relevant training resources.
+The editor also allows users to create HTML text templates that can be saved in the Resource Catalog and can be reused in any content area across the site.
+In addition, each content page has a resources section at the end, where you can add URLs, files, or any other relevant training resources.

 In Bridge, users can add instructor-led and self-paced courses.
-Instructors can create slides that are similar to content pages, but have less options.
-For example, there are less choices for fonts and no option for recording audio/video for the course.
+Instructors can create slides that are similar to content pages but have fewer options.
+The content editor on Bridge lacks important functionalities.
+For example, there are fewer choices for fonts and no option for recording audio/video for the course.
 To add more interactive video options, companies can purchase the Bridge Arc solution.

-MATRIX offers a rich set of 12 types of assessments, including quizzes, surveys, team, Dropbox, LTI, discussions, and essays.
+MATRIX offers a rich set of 15 types of assessments, including quizzes, surveys, team, Dropbox, LTI, discussions, H5P, and essays.